DLTER Reality Types help you understand the pattern you tend to fall back on when life changes.

 Ready to see your Reality Type?

-You don’t need to memorize anything here.
+You do not need to memorize anything here.
 Use your type as a starting point: reduce friction, build consistency,

 and make the identity you want easier to live.